Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 In every organisation, according to The Peter Principle, people rise to the level of their incompetence.
 In rare cases, they may even be promoted to the level above.

-At Findex-Crowe, I estimate it’s two.
+With my colleagues, I estimate it’s two.

 Or three.